 You can eat if you’re hungry, but try to avoid snacking unnecessarily.
 If you open your mask and eat food, it’s likely your food will already attract some germs, and they will go into your mouth.
 So try to avoid eating as much as you can on planes.

-You can also wear your face mask in the flight [do you have to wear a mask on international flight] to avoid unnecessary interaction or snacking!
+You can also wear your face mask in the flight [do you have to wear a mask on an international flight] to avoid unnecessary interaction or snacking!

 Frequently Asked Questions